OlivierMounicq/CSharpNotes/Architecture/Architecting-Applications-for-the-real-dotnet-world.md

     <td valign="top">1.
 Allow nullable fields <br> Ignore domain restriction <br/>2.
 Always return fully hydrated object <br/>3.
 Lazy loaded fields</td>
   </tr>
 </table>

+#### 5.4.2 Options to deal with object relational mismatch

+1. No object : write procedural code
+2. Store objects in DB : db4o or NoSQL (and you could inject the information from the NoSQL to a relational DB)
+3. Use relational model in code : e.g. Table Module or Active Record
+4. Use ORM
+5. Manual mapping : use raw ADO.NET to map by hand